onnx/onnx/docs/Operators.md

 <dt><tt>indices</tt> (non-differentiable) : T1</dt>
 <dd>Input tensor containing indices.
 Any entries in the 'indices' input tensor with values outside the range [-depth, depth-1] will result in one-hot representation with all 'off_value' values in the output tensor.In case 'indices' is of non-integer type, the values will be casted to int64 before use.</dd>
 <dt><tt>depth</tt> (non-differentiable) : T2</dt>
-<dd>Scalar or Rank 1 tensor containing exactly one element, specifying the number of classes in one-hot tensor.
+<dd>Scalar specifying the number of classes in one-hot tensor.
 This is also the size of the one-hot dimension (specified by 'axis' attribute) added on in the output tensor.
 The values in the 'indices' input tensor are expected to be in the range [-depth, depth-1].
 In case 'depth' is of non-integer type, it will be casted to int64 before use.</dd>
 <dt><tt>values</tt> (non-differentiable) : T3</dt>
 <dd>Rank 1 tensor containing exactly two elements, in the format [off_value, on_value], where 'on_value' is the value used for filling locations specified in 'indices' input tensor, and 'off_value' is the value used for filling locations other than those specified in 'indices' input tensor. </dd>
 </dl>